Have you heard of Seed’s Daily Synbiotic? It’s a unique probiotic. Here’s my honest review of Seed Synbiotic.

 To date, our strains have collectively been studied in 23 human clinical studies including double-blind, placebo-controlled trials conducted in the United States, United Kingdom, Italy, Spain, and Japan.
 Primary and secondary outcomes demonstrate statistically significant improvements in multiple markers of gastrointestinal health, cardiovascular health, and dermatological health.
 These studies are published in peer-reviewed journals like Journal of Clinical Gastroenterology, Scientific Reports (Nature), and JAMA Dermatology, and are all indexed to PubMed, the central database for life science journal literature at the National Institute of Health.

 To get a little more food for thought for your science-geek brain, check out this extensive page: Probiotics 101 from Seed, including the definition of probiotics, why fermented foods are good but not sufficient, and why probiotics go way beyond just digestive issues.

 Scrape your jaw up off the floor.
 If you are as impressed as I am, you can get started with Seed today!

 Use the code KITCHENSTEWARDSHIP to get 15% off the first month of your Daily Synbiotic subscription.

-My Review: How Seed Daily Synbiotic Worked for Me
+My Review of Seed Daily Synbiotic and How it Worked for Me

 Before I started Seed (which, by the way, is recommended to scale up from one a day for a few days and then up to two), I took some notes.
 Here’s what I wrote: